XPhyro/scripts/README.md

 # scripts
-This repository is a collection of general or specific scripts and utilities for Unix-like operating systems.
-Most scripts are written in POSIX Shell, i.e. `sh`;
-and most non-script utilities are written in C.
+This repository holds a collection of general and specific scripts, utilities and libraries for Unix-like operating systems.
+Almost all scripts are written in POSIX Shell, i.e. `sh`; and most non-script utilities and libraries are written in C.

 ## Installation
 To install for your user: